Skip to main content

 Upcoming Training Dates

-Coach Approach Training is open to UNC – Chapel Hill faculty and staff and is provided at no cost to participants.
-There are three training dates for Spring & Summer 2023:
+Coach Approach Training is open to UNC-Chapel Hill faculty and staff and is provided at no cost to participants.
+No current dates are planned.
+If you have any questions, please email the Learning Center.

 Academic Coaching Resources